Identification, Images, & Information

 Remarks

-The moth deposits an egg at the tip of the growing plant.
+The female deposits an egg at the tip of the growing plant.
 Its larva secretes a chemical that prevents the goldenrod stem from growing although it continues to produce leaves, thus a shortened bunch of leaves is formed.

 Print References